Aider-AI/aider/website/docs/git.md

 - It asks to create a git repo if you launch it in a directory without one.
 - Whenever aider edits a file, it commits those changes with a descriptive commit message.
 This makes it easy to undo or review aider's changes.
-These commits will have "(aider)" appended to their git author and git committer metadata.
 - Aider takes special care before editing files that already have uncommitted changes (dirty files).
 Aider will first commit any preexisting changes with a descriptive commit message.
 This keeps your edits separate from aider's edits, and makes sure you never lose your work if aider makes an inappropriate change.
-These commits will have "(aider)" appended to their git committer metadata.

 ## In-chat commands